 Expect unspoiled walking trails and miles and miles of pristine beaches, an incredible getaway from the hustle and bustle of town.

 5 – Solve puzzles with an escape room

 A great team building or family bonding exercise, being trapped in one of Jacksonville’s many incredible escape rooms is sure to bring you all closer together (quite literally!).

-The cream of the crop has to be in St. Johns Town Center where there’s five different hour long puzzles to choose from, so you can even come back for more if one isn’t enough!
+Visit The Escape Game in St. Johns Town Center where there are five different hour long puzzles to choose from, so you can even come back for more if one isn’t enough!

 6 – Camp in Kathryn Abbey Hanna Park